erafkin/enlp_final_curriculum_learning/README.md

 Due to the fact the our team members used different OSes to develop the code, some members would have slightly different ways of developing the pipeline.
 - **Surprisal**: In order to split the data into curricula based on surprisal run `data_processing/surprisal_cl.py`.
 Note that it is currently set to use trigram probabilities calculated form the training data, but you can also swap out `surprisal_mode` to be `model` to retrieve surprisal scores for each input sentence based on BERT probabilities.
 Unfortunately resource and time constraints limited our ability to run the pipeline using BERT.
 - **Syntactic**: In order to split the data into curricula based on syntactic complexity, run `data_processing/syntactic.py`.
-You would probably need to install some Python libraries like SpaCy or any other library that you're prompted to install on your virtual environment before running the program if they aren't installed already, but the code will run as intended once those prerequisites are met.
-Once that's done, you can run train_pipeline_syntactic.py, which is essentially the same as train_pipeline.py with one small difference that is outlined in one of the comments in train_pipeline_syntactic.py where the difference occurs
+Once that's done, you can run `train_pipeline_syntactic.py`, which is essentially the same as `train_pipeline.py` with one small difference  for how the files were saved.
 - **Concreteness**: First run the 'curriculum_splitting_concreteness.py' to split the data set based on concreteness score while keeping the 'brysbaert_2014_concreteness.csv' in the same folder.
 Then run the 'train_pipeline_concreteness.py' to start training the model.
 - **MMM**: This method doesn't split the data before and only applies selective masking on the fly.
 You will need to just run the training script `train_pipeline_mmm.py` and it will use `custom_data_collator.py` to do that.

 To run the pipeline set the `data_folder` variable to the appropriate path and then run `python scripts/train_pipeline.py`.
 If you are using a VM that uses slurm to manage jobs, there is a training slurm script in `scripts/slurm`.

 ## Compare
-We saved off our models and curricula (zipped) as well as our evaluations in the `evaluation_results` folder.
+We saved our evaluations in the `evaluation_results` folder.
 We evaluated our models using the [BabyLM 2024 evaluation pipeline](https://github.com/babylm/evaluation-pipeline-2024)

 ## Authors
 - Saim Ishtiaq